-Outerwear: In the classroom and school building, only the navy blue fleece jacket with the school logo can be worn.
+Outerwear: In the classroom and school building, only the v-neck cardigan may be worn.

 Hair and Accessories: Students will keep their hair neat, clean, well groomed, and in traditional styles and colors.
 Boys shall not have any facial hair.
 Boys will keep their hair short with the back length no longer than the top of the shirt collar.
 Boys' hair is not to be bleached, highlighted, or cut or worn in a way to bring undue attention.
 Girls' hair may be tastefully and conservatively highlighted.
-Girls may wear barrettes, scrunchies and hair bows that are moderate in size that match the uniform colors.
+Girls may wear hair accessories that are moderate in size and match uniform colors.
 Hats are not acceptable in the classroom or school buildings for either boys or girls.

 Jewelry: Boys may not wear earrings or piercings of any sort.
-Girls may wear earrings avoiding those that dangle for obvious safety reasons.
+Girls may wear earrings, avoiding those that dangle for obvious safety reasons.
 Watches and rings are fine for boys and girls, keeping in mind moderation and good taste.
 Gold and silver tasteful necklaces and bracelets may be worn if they are petite in nature.

-Note: Navy or black bicycle shorts are acceptable for the girls to wear under their skirts and jumpers.
+Note: Navy or black bicycle shorts are required for K-5th grade girls while not wearing tights and optional (along with khaki bicycle shorts) for $6^{th}-12^{th}$ grade girls to wear under their skirts and jumpers.
 Bicycle shorts in other colors or shorts of any other style or color are not acceptable under skirts or jumpers.

-Mark each of children's belongings with a permanent laundry marker to facilitate return of lost items.
-Check items such as the fleece jackets periodically to be sure the child has not picked up someone else's items.
-With so many alike it is easy to mix up belongings!
+Please take the time to mark each of your children's belongings with a permanent laundry marker to facilitate return of lost items.
+Check items such as the v-neck cardigan periodically to be sure the child has not picked up someone else's items.
+With so many alike, it is easy to mix up belongings!
 Check to ensure that the child's name is still legible on his/her belongings.